Gruftikus/lltool/README.md

 ### Installation

-Go to the directory "externals". lltool needs:
+Go to the directory "externals". lltool needs (in addition to the included packages):

-* [Triangle](http://www.cs.cmu.edu/~quake/triangle.html) by J. R. Shewchuk, already included.
 * [MTParser](http://www.codeproject.com/Articles/7335/An-extensible-math-expression-parser-with-plug-ins) by Mathieu Jacques, download the code and put it into externals/mtparser (Windows only!!!)
-* [imageresampler](https://code.google.com/p/imageresampler/), a C++ class for separable filtering 2D image resampling by Rich Geldreich, already included.

 Windows: